narinder9/easy-wp-translator-on-device-chrome-ai-translation/readme.md

 2. Click **Bulk Translate**
 3. Choose languages
 4. Your website becomes multilingual instantly

----

 ## Challenges We Faced

-### 1. No Website Context for AI
+### 1. AI Could Not Understand Context

-Chrome AI didn’t support **custom context**, so industry-specific wording sometimes lacked accuracy.
+Chrome’s Translator API does not support adding **extra instructions or context**, so sometimes the translation was not correct for special words, industry terms, or brand tone.

-### 2. HTML Formatting Issues
+### 2. HTML Formatting Got Mixed Up

-During translation, some HTML tags were affected.
+While translating text with HTML tags, some tags got removed or changed by the AI.
-We added logic to **protect important tags and layout**.
+We added extra logic to protect the important tags so the translated content keeps the right format and looks neat.

-### 3. Chrome Language Settings Were Hard for Users
+### 3. Language Settings Were Hard for New Users

-Users struggled to set language preferences because Chrome doesn’t allow direct linking to internal settings pages.
-We improved UI instructions and added step-by-step support.

----

-##  Accomplishments
+Many users found it difficult to change or set language settings in Chrome.
+Because we cannot directly link to Chrome settings pages, we had to guide users step-by-step and provide simple instructions inside the tool.

 * Made website translation **easy for non-technical users**
 * Fully **free and privacy-friendly** multilingual solution
 * No dependency on external servers or paid APIs

----

 ##  What We Learned